Joshua-Tucker/Calculator/README.md

 OBSERVATIONS

 THINGS TO DO
--go over breif
+-go over breif TICK
--go over code
+-go over code TICK
--get the last 2 symbols working
+-get the last 2 symbols working TICK
--ensure its responsive
+-ensure its responsive TICK
--ensure text stays in display box and doesnt change overall design -Highlight operator to clarify youve pressed on them -change scss so it looks slick
+-ensure text stays in display box and doesnt change overall design TICK -Highlight operator to clarify youve pressed on them -dark mode TICK
+-change scss so it looks slick
 -refector work if i can
+-2 decimal places if statements to remove

 SUMMARY

+Presentation highs and lows and what functions to get over what problems